terrywang/vagrantboxes/archlinux-x86_64.md

 2. Kernel: `5.6.13`
 3. VirtualBox Guest Additions 6.1.8 installed using packages: `virtualbox-guest-{dkms,utils}`
 4. Default boot target => `multi-user.target`
+5. System timezone set to `UTC` via the modern systemd `timedatectl set-timezone UTC`
-5. `yay` - Yet Another Yogurt replaces `yaourt` as new AUR helper
+6. `yay` - Yet Another Yogurt replaces `yaourt` as new AUR helper
-6. Users and passwords
+7. Users and passwords
     * `root` / `vagrant`
     * `vagrant` / `vagrant` (Public Key authentication, password-less sudo)
-7. File Systems Layout
+8. File Systems Layout
     * Virtual Hard Disk Capacity 20GB, Dynamically allocated
     * `/dev/sda1` => `/` `ext4` 20GB
     * ~~`/dev/sda2` => `/home` `ext4` 2.3GB~~
     * reserved blocks percentage: `/` => 0%, ~~`/home` => 0%~~
     * In case more storage space is needed, refer to [issue #23](https://github.com/terrywang/vagrantboxes/issues/23) to resize the virtual hard disk and then resize partition and grow the filesystem. ~~Alternatively, create a new virtual hard disk using `VBoxManage createmedium`, attach it using `VBoxManage storageattach`.
 Then create a physical volume using the new HDD, add it to existing volume group, either grow existing logical volumes or create new ones, as you wish.~~
-8. Networking
+9. Networking
     * Networking mode - NAT
     * Port forwarding configured for NAT => `VBoxManage modifyvm "archlinux" --natpf1 "guestssh,tcp,,2222,,22"`
     * Default hostname => `vagrant.band.it`
     * NIC name changed from `enp0s3` to `eth0` using udev rule => `/etc/udev/rules.d/66-persistent-net.rules`.
 For those who are so used to the old naming scheme.
 Alternatively, `net.ifnames=0` can be passed as kernel boot parameter to achieve the same, even better.
-9. Kernel Parameters
+10. Kernel Parameters
     * Due to the deprecation of `/etc/sysctl.conf`, `/etc/sysctl.d/99-sysctl.conf` has been added to make kernel parameters persistent across reboots.
-10. Additional packages installed (including AUR)
+11. Additional packages installed (including AUR)
     * `bash-completion`, `zsh` with `prezto`, `fish`
     * `fzf`, `autojump`, `direnv`
     * `htop`, `gotop`, `dstat`, `glances`, `iotop`, `ioping`, `smem`, `inxi`, `lsof`, `fatrace`, `schedtool`